Commonwealth Day is the annual celebration of the Commonwealth of Nations, marked by a multi-faith Service in Westminster Abbey.

 Every year HM The Queen delivers a televised address to the 54 Commonwealth member states.

 2014 was the first year that all Authorities throughout the country signed up to raise a Flag for Commonwealth Day.
-The Lord Lieutenant of Bedfordshire, Helen Nellis, will present the flags to the 3 unitary authorities in Bedfordshire.
+The Lord Lieutenant of Bedfordshire, Helen Nellis, presented the Commonwealth flags to the 3 unitary authorities in Bedfordshire.

 Commonwealth Day 2020 is on Monday, 9 March and the theme this year is 'Delivering a Common Future: Connecting, Innovating, Transforming'.

 This theme was chosen because the governments and people of our diverse family of 54 Commonwealth countries connect at many levels through extensive and deep-rooted networks of friendship and goodwill.